Review of Neutral Naturalness: Connections to Dark Matter

 Whether the dark matter is composed of twin neutrons, twin Hydrogen, or twin Helium, it would interact with visible nucleons via the Higgs portal.
 Above 10 GeV the cross section is detectable with $\sigma_{\rm DD} \gtrsim 10^{-47}~{\rm cm}^2$~\cite{Barbieri:2016zxn,Barbieri:2017opf}, while below a mass of 10 GeV this cross section falls below the neutrino floor~\cite{Farina:2015uea}.
 For these low masses, introducing kinetic mixing between twin hypercharge and visible hypercharge allows for additional interactions between the dark matter and visible nucleons.
 For a kinetic mixing of $\epsilon \sim 10^{-11}$ twin Hydrogen or twin Helium dark matter could be detected through nuclear recoils and twin electrons could be detected through electron recoils~\cite{Chacko:2021vin}.
 Kinetic mixing also allows for the possibility that the twin Hydrogen accumulates in the center of stars.
 Even in small amounts, the twin Hydrogen could modify the luminosity function of white dwarfs at observable levels~\cite{Curtin:2020tkm}.

 Other than the twin neutron, there are a few more exotic possibilities that exist within the mirror twin Higgs model.
 If the masses of the twin leptons and twin photon are raised, the lightest twin particle becomes the twin pion.
-When the twin pion has a mass of a few hundred MeV the correct relic abundance can be achieved via the SIMP mechanism~\cite{Hochberg:2018vdo}.
+When the twin pion has a mass of a few hundred MeV the correct relic abundance can be achieved via the strongly interacting massive particle (SIMP) mechanism~\cite{Hochberg:2018vdo}.
 Alternatively, the mirror electron, at a few MeV, could also be the dark matter with an abundance set by freeze-in if a kinetic mixing of $\epsilon \sim 10^{-12}$ between the visible and twin hypercharges is present~\cite{Koren:2019iuv}.

 As discussed in Sec.~\ref{ss.UVcomp} at energies above the $\sim 10~{\rm TeV}$ scale the twin Higgs model needs to be UV completed.
 The most common UV completions employ supersymmetry or a composite Higgs.
 In a supersymmetric UV completion, in addition to the visible electroweakinos, the twin electroweakinos are also possible dark matter candidates.
 One example is the twin bino with its freeze-out abundance determined by annihilation to twin fermions~\cite{Badziak:2019zys}.
 The twin stau is another candidate with analogous annihilation channels to the visible stau~\cite{Badziak:2022eag}.
+Twin supersymmetric particles as dark matter typically retain many of the appealing features of the corresponding supersymmetric visible sector particles as dark matter candidates, but with weaker constraints from direct detection~\cite{Badziak:2023gpz}.